 Bracketed material. - The health and social services department has been abolished, and its functions have been transferred, in part, to the human services department, pursuant to Laws 1977, ch.
 252, §§ 3, 5.
 See 9-8-3 NMSA 1978.
-The bracketed material was inserted by the compiler and is not a part of the law.
+The bracketed material was inserted by the compiler; it was not enacted by the legislature and is not a part of the law.